-On the subject of hydration, it is essential to know that water has an infinite admiration for chlorine, potassium, and sodium.
+Regarding hydration, it is essential to know that water has an infinite admiration for chlorine, potassium, and sodium.
 As a result, multitudes of water molecules surround these magnificent three wherever they go.
 Since they attract water, they are hydrating.

 The water you drink has to travel from your intestines into your blood before it can enter your cells.
 As a result, potassium cannot hydrate cells on its own.
 Potassium uses water to hydrate your cells.

-This is why drinking a glass of water with a pinch of salt (about 1/16 teaspoon) and a little potassium-rich lemon juice (about 1⁄2 lemon) is much more hydrating than drinking a glass of plain water.
+This is why drinking a glass of water with a pinch of salt (about 1/16 teaspoon) and a little potassium-rich lemon juice (about 1⁄2 lemon) is much more hydrating than drinking a plain water.